browserengineering/book/book/invalidation.md

         self.children_dirty = False
 ```

-Before going further, rerun your browser and test it on a web page
+Run your browser again and test it on this page.
+When editing, the
-with `contenteditable`.
-The browser should run like normal without
+browser should run like normal without triggering any assertions.
+It's
-triggering the assertion.
+important to work incrementally and test often---because if you make a
+mistake, it can be pretty difficult to figure out what it was.

-With the `children_dirty` flag properly set and reset, we can now use
+With the `children_dirty` flag properly set and reset, we can finally
-it to avoid redundant work.
+use it to avoid redundant work.
 Right now `layout` recreates the
-`children` array every time, but it doesn't need to if the children
+`BlockLayout`s every time it's called, but it doesn't need to if
+`children` isn't dirty.
+Let's skip the `BlockLayout` creation in that
+case.

-array isn't dirty.
-Let's find the line at the top of `layout` that
+First, find the line at the top of `layout` that resets the `children`
-resets the `children` array, and move it into the two branches of the
+array, and move it into the two branches of the `if` statement:
-`if` statement:

 ``` {.python expected=False}
 class BlockLayout: